stain/s11.no/content/2022/phd/methods-included/index.md

 The workflow approach helps compose an entire application of these command-line analysis tools: Developers build graphical or textual descriptions of how to run these command-line tools, and scientists and engineers connect their inputs and outputs so that the data flows through.
 An example of a complex workflow problem is metagenomic analysis, for which [Figure 1](#fig:sample_workflow) illustrates a subset (a *sub-workflow*).

 In practice, many research and engineering groups use workflows of the kind described in Figure 1.
-However, as highlighted in a "Technology Toolbox" article recently published in *Nature,* [[29](https://doi.org/10.1038/d41586-019-02619-z)] these groups typically lack the ability to share and collaborate across institutions and infrastructures without costly manual translation of their workflows.
+However, as highlighted in a “Technology Toolbox” article recently published in *Nature,* [[29](https://doi.org/10.1038/d41586-019-02619-z)] these groups typically lack the ability to share and collaborate across institutions and infrastructures without costly manual translation of their workflows.

 Using workflow techniques, especially with digital analysis processes, has become quite popular and does not appear to be slowing down.
 One workflow-management system, Galaxy Publication Library, recently celebrated its [10,000th citation](https://galaxyproject.org/blog/2020-08-10k-pubs/), and more than 309 computational data-analysis workflow systems are [known to exist]((https://s.apache.org/existing-workflow-systems)).
 A process, digital or otherwise, may grow to such complexity that its authors and users have difficulties understanding its structure, scaling and managing it, and keeping track of what happened in the past.
 Process dependencies may be undocumented, obfuscated, or otherwise effectively invisible.
 Outsiders or newcomers may find even an extensively documented process difficult to understand if it lacks a common framework or vocabulary.